NetApp/harvest/docs/ontap-metrics.md

 ### path_read_latency

-The average latency of I/O read operations sent from this controller to the indicated target port.
+The average latency in microseconds of I/O read operations sent from this controller to the indicated target port.

 | API    | Endpoint | Metric | Template |
 |--------|----------|--------|---------|